MINE WARFARE & DIVING IN 2024

 More about the RNs Autonomous MCM Systems here.

-HM Ships BROCKLESBY, CATTISTOCK, CHIDDINGFOLD, HURWORTH, LEDBURY and MIDDLETON based at HM Naval Base PORTSMOUTH
+HM HUNT Class Ships BROCKLESBY, CATTISTOCK, CHIDDINGFOLD, HURWORTH, LEDBURY, MIDDLETON and the SANDOWN Class Mine Hunter HMS BANGOR, based at HM Naval Base PORTSMOUTH

 HMS BROCKLESBY